DataDanimal/snowflake-jdbc-large-variant/README.md

 # snowflake-jdbc-large-variant
 Sample app to demonstrate loading large variants using Snowflake JDBC driver and batch inserts

-Also, this is for demo purposes only, suited for Sandboxes and POCs
+Also, this is for demo purposes only, suited for Sandboxes and POCs (mileage may vary)

 # References
 If unfamiliar with the Snowflake JDBC driver, please reference: